socadk/design-practice-repository/artifact-templates/SDPR-CandidateEndpointList.md

 <!-- * Step 3 of the EXPOSE technique -->

 Mike Amundsen's [seven-step Web API design method](https://www.infoq.com/articles/web-api-design-methodology/) starts with "List all the things"; this activity roughly corresponds to Steps 1 to 3 in DPR.
-Arnaud Lauret proposes an "API goal canvas" in Chapter 2 of "The Design of Web APIs" (@Lauret:2019):
+Arnaud Lauret proposes an "API goal canvas" in Chapter 2 of "The Design of Web APIs" (@Lauret:2019).

-Who wants to do what and how?
+> *Who wants to do what and how?
 What are the inputs and outputs?
-Which goals result?
+Which goals result?*

 ### Template Structure and Notation(s)